-"I was inspired to make this dish after tasting something similar at an italian restaurant in Ontario.
-It is a different type of pasta, having a great deal of flavor from the pepper and sun-dried tomato, as well as being slightly dry from the cheese.
+"I was inspired to make this dish after tasting something similar at an Italian restaurant in Ontario.
+It is a different type of pasta, having a great deal of flavour from the roasted pepper and sun-dried tomato, as well as being slightly dry from the cheese.
 I'm a picky eater and I love this dish!"

 Watch video tips and tricks

 sun-dried tomatoes, chopped

 dry fettuccini noodles